ssunday/ssunday.github.io/recordings.md

 **Cloaks** - A device that allows an Empirian to basically become a Human.
 Flexible.

+**Tyra Kolaq'blegae** - The dimension that the Empire and Earth exists in.
+Means 'first dimension.'
+For those inside of it, sometimes just referred to as 'the universe', which should be differentiated from *the* universe that controls all reality of Buhukiea, the realm of Catasore, the creator of Tyra Kolaq'blegae and the other multitude of dimensions that comprise Buhukiea.

+**Mechanicha** - A race of mechanical beings and former robots that have ascended and gained souls and are equal members of the Empire.

+Assorted Tyra Tarkush Definitions:

+*Aye* - Yes *Aye ky* is 'I'm with you on that'

+*Bashl* - No

+*Orak* - Gods/Goddesses. *Orak ha* means 'Gods above'

 ---

 And [here are the posts](/recordings-archive/), in all their glory.